Auditing changes

 The change log lets you track all direct modifications a user makes to data in the database.
 You specify each table and field that you want the system to log, and then you activate the change log.
 The change log is based on changes that are made to data in the tables that you track.
 On the Change Log Entries page, entries are chronologically ordered and show all changes that are made to the values in fields on the tables you specify.

-Tracking changes can impact performance, which can cost you time, and increase the size of your database, which might cost you money.
-To reduce those costs, keep the following in mind:
+Tracking changes can affect performance, which can cost you time, and increase the size of your database, which might cost you money.
+To reduce those costs, keep the following things in mind:

 Also for performance reasons, the change log is turned off during the process of upgrading Business Central to the next version.
-In addition to speeding up the upgrade process, this also helps reduce clutter in the chance log.
+In addition to speeding up the upgrade process, turning off the log also helps reduce clutter in the chance log.
 As soon as the upgrade is complete, the log starts tracking changes again.

 Important